- Chart

 Weaknesses

-- Reliance on a few large customers
+- Dependence on a few large customers for a significant portion of revenue.

-- Vulnerability to supply chain disruptions
+- Vulnerability to supply chain disruptions, as seen in recent global events.

 Opportunities